Demographics of Puerto Rico: Historical Immigration

 The Spanish conquered the island, assuming government in 1508, colonized it, and assumed hegemony over the natives.
 The Taíno population dwindled due to disease, tribal warfare, and forced labor, so the Spanish began importing large numbers of slaves from Africa.
-Spanish men arrived on the island disproportionately to Spanish women; African and Taíno women would sometimes marry them, resulting in a mixed tri-racial ethnicity.
+Spanish men arrived on the island disproportionately to Spanish women.
+African and Taíno women would sometimes marry them, resulting in a mixed tri-racial ethnicity.

 In the late 18th century, the number of African slaves began to dwindle on the island.
-The British ban on slavery resulted in slave raids on Puerto Rico.
+The 1833 British ban on slavery resulted in slave raids on Puerto Rico.
 Many slaves also escaped to neighboring islands.

-During the 19th century large numbers of immigrants from Spain, as well as numerous Spaniards living in former Spanish colonies in South America, also arrived in Puerto Rico (See Spanish immigration to Puerto Rico).
-Large numbers of Canary Islanders (Isleños) also arrived in great numbers to the island; their influence can be seen today in Puerto Rico's culture, cuisine and most notably in the variety of Spanish that is spoken in Puerto Rico.
+In the 19th century, large numbers of immigrants from Spain, and numerous Spaniards living in former Spanish colonies in South America, arrived in Puerto Rico (See Spanish immigration to Puerto Rico).
+Large numbers of Canary Islanders (Isleños) arrived in great numbers to the island.
+Their influence can be seen today in Puerto Rico's culture, cuisine and most notably in the variety of Spanish that is spoken in Puerto Rico.

 Although the vast majority of settlers came from Spain, Catholics from France, Ireland, Corsica, Italy, Germany and other European countries were also granted land by Spain as one of the provisions of the Real Cédula de Gracias de 1815 (Royal Decree of Graces of 1815).
 These immigrants were allowed to settle on the island, with a certain amount of free land and enslaved persons granted to them.
 In return, they had to profess fealty to the Spanish Crown.

-During the early 20th century Jews began to settle in Puerto Rico.
+In the early 20th century Jews began to settle in Puerto Rico.
 The first large group of Jews to settle in Puerto Rico were European refugees fleeing German–occupied Europe in the late 1930s.
 Puerto Rico's economic boom of the 1950s attracted a considerable number of Jewish families from the U.S. mainland, who were joined after 1959 by an influx of Jewish emigres from Fidel Castro's Cuba.

-The mass immigration that occurred during the 19th century helped the population grow from 155,000 in 1800 to almost 1,000,000 at the close of the century.
+The mass immigration that occurred during the 19th century helped the population grow from 155,000 in 1800, to almost 1,000,000 in 1900.